-8 killed, 16 hurt as explosions rock Somalia’s capital
+11 killed, 25 hurt as explosions rock Somalia’s capital

-MOGADISHU, Somalia (AP) — A pair of explosions rocked Somalia’s capital and left eight people dead, the director of an ambulance service said Saturday.
+MOGADISHU, Somalia (AP) — A pair of explosions rocked Somalia’s capital and left 11 people dead, the country’s police chief said Saturday, as the al-Qaida-linked extremist group al-Shabab claimed responsibility.

-Another 16 people were wounded, some of them seriously, Dr. Abdiqadir Aden with the Aamin ambulance service told The Associated Press.

-He said a car bomb detonated near the Somali parliament headquarters in Mogadishu and caused the most damage.

-The al-Qaida-linked al-Shabab extremist group which often targets the capital with high-profile bombings quickly claimed responsibility for the latest attack.
+Another 25 people were wounded, Gen. Bashir Abdi Mohamed told reporters in Mogadishu.
+He said the first car bomb went off near a security checkpoint for the presidential palace and was responsible for nine deaths.

+The second car bomb killed the driver and his accomplice near a checkpoint on the road to the heavily fortified airport, he said.

-Al-Shabab said the blasts were meant to strike the first line of security checkpoints for the heavily fortified airport and the presidential palace.
+Al-Shabab, which often targets the capital, said the blasts were meant to strike the first line of security checkpoints for the airport and palace.
 The airport is home to a number of diplomatic offices.
 The palace is a frequent al-Shabab target.

+“I was at a short distance from the blast and I saw several people dead including two women, a passenger and two men, some of whom were elderly,” witness Hussein Mohamed told the AP.
+“This is really very terrible.”

+Al-Shabab was responsible for the horrific truck bombing in Mogadishu in October 2017 that killed more than 500 people in one of the world’s deadliest extremist attacks since 9/11 .

 The United States military has dramatically increased the number of airstrikes against al-Shabab in the past couple of years, seeking to limit the territory the group controls in central and southern Somalia and make it more difficult for fighters to circulate.